tanmaypanat/osmo_api/README.md

     - changing schema will invalidate older hashes
         - eg new schema uses conc instead of concentration
         - Do we potentially normalize this too?
+    - Assumption made that concentration will be float with maximum 3 decimal points.

 Understand that no one method is best.
 Idempotency should be handled at client and server side.
 Using uuid in conjunction with hashes and db restrictions adds layers of redundancy for effective data handling.

 ## Atomicity Strategies
-1. outbox - write message to two tables, actual formula table and outbox table
+1. Outbox - write message to two tables, actual formula table and outbox table
 - a background worked then reads from this table to publish onto a queue
 - resource : https://www.shaunakc.com/blogs/the-outbox-pattern
-2. cdc on outbox or db - change data capture
+2. CDC on outbox or db - change data capture
 - like 'emitting' changes on db, captured by debezium, forwarded to kafka
 - Resource : https://medium.com/@subodh.shetty87/designing-reliable-distributed-systems-transactional-outbox-change-data-capture-cdc-pattern-0461b00cf059
 3. What I used